ahmadtem/MIPS-Calculator/README.md

 Replace the "exp" string with the expression that is to be evaluated.

-NOTE: Entry point is at "main" at line 450.
+NOTE: Entry point is "main" @ line 450.